LaurineDargaud/GitHubMarkdown/README.md

 # GitHubMarkdown
-To store the parser developed by Kasper Osterbye (and to make it independent of RichText and Pillar)
+To store the parser originally developed by K. Osterbye (and to make it independent of RichText and Pillar) and further extended by S. Ducasse.

 I am a light parser for github markdown.
 I'm not fully implementing markdown (far too complex and clumsy).
 I do not accept lazy definition.
 I do not accept three different ways to do the same.
 Except for bulleted list where * and - are accepted.